amarder/locovote/frontend/src/analysis/cambridge-public-schools.md

 The test score progress at Haggerty is great, but the test score levels are a little disappointing.
 I wonder if their curriculum is too easy in grades 3 and below.

-In terms of test score levels, King Open doesn't look great, but when we look at test score progress they're doing an okay job helping students keep up with the state average.
+In terms of test score levels, King Open doesn't look great, but when we look at test score progress they're doing an okay job helping students keep up with the state average growth.

 Of the five middle schools, Cambridge Street Upper School looks to have the most room for improvement.